 You wonder how come I got my first radio station without investing a lot of money?
-During the Easter holidays in 1963, I really didn’t want to go home.
-Instead I visited my sister in Montreal.
-In the Dorval International Airport, I met a technician working in the runway security department.
+During the Easter holidays in 1963, I really didn’t want to go home nor visit my sister in Montreal.
+Instead I visited the Quebec City airport where I met a technician working in the runway security department.
 I showed him my amateur QSL card.
 Instantly he knew I was very new to the hobby, and asked if I had any radio equipment.
 As I come from a poor family, my answer was no, that such a purchase was not within my budget.
 His eyes lit up like a Christmas tree.
-“My wife is going to love you ,” he said .
+“My wife is going to love you”.

 His father had been in WWII, and brought back the radio equipment used in the Russian tanks.
 It was built in Canada by the Marconi company and had name plates markings in both Russian and English to identify its purpose.
 It had been in his basement for nearly 20 years and his wife was furious that he had not thrown it away years ago.
 When he showed it to me, I was a little surprised.
 It consisted of several metal boxes slightly damaged including numerous metallic armored cables.
 After many hours trying to understand how it worked without the instruction book, I managed to make a transmission.
 The radio receiver had so much background noise that I could only hear a few strong signals.
 Regardless, when the school year ended, I took all the equipment home and installed it in my bedroom.
 Over the next two summers, I logged more than 4,000 contacts with amateurs in North America with that station.
 The sad part was that I spent so much time practicing this hobby that I did poorly in my final exams at school.
 The benefits were that everything I learned in keeping it maintained and in good condition helped me in my work in the merchant marine service in which I enjoyed numerous enriching experiences and met many very valuable people.
 Now you know how it is that my Spanish grammar is like my English and French.